matthieugomez/tidy/README.md

 The option `variable` and `value` allow to specify different names for the new variables.
 The option `label` creates a new variable to store the labels of the former variables.

 - spread transforms a long dataset into a wide dataset.
-The first variable must contains the names of the new variables.
-The second must contain the value of the new variable.
+The first variable contains the names of the new variables.
+The second contains its corresponding values

 	```
 	spread variable value
 	```
 	![](img/spread.jpg)

-	- If the first variable is a string, the values become the names of the new variables
+	- If the first variable is a string, new variable names are constructed from the first variable values.
-	- If the first variable is numeric, the new variables names are constructed as the name of the second variable followed by the numeric value.
-Value labels are transformed into variable labels.
+	- If the first variable is numeric, new variable names are constructed from the first variables name appended by its values.
+Eventual value labels are transformed into variable labels.

 	```
 	sysuse educ99gdp.dta, clear